 To objectively distribute the value of an order, it’s necessary to evaluate not just the last session but each buyer session.
-This is why we suggest that our clients use a ML funnel-based attribution model.
+This is why we suggest using a ML attribution model.

-Let’s give a couple examples of things that might affect revenue.
+Let’s take a look at a couple of things that might affect revenue.

 For a real-world example of the importance of a ML funnel-based attribution model, read our case study about how the insurance company INTOUCH built an effective advertising campaign evaluation system and optimized advertising costs by automating the collection and processing of all necessary data.

 3) Account for differences in costs (hard to calculate the average check)

 Imagine this.
 Last month you paid $100 to ship an order to Europe.
 But this month, your shipping service has raised their prices and now you need to pay $100 for shipping to US customers and $200 for shipping the same product to European customers.
 Or perhaps your customers preordered some expensive products due to an ad on Facebook.
 As a result, your ROMI may decline, although your marketing strategy is correct.